-We believe our 2011 executive compensation reflects our strong pay-for-performance philosophy and aligns the long-term interests of our executives with those of stockholders generally.
+believe 2011 We our executive reflects compensation our strong pay-for-performance philosophy and aligns the long-term interests of our executives with those of stockholders generally.
 NEO compensation is dependent on our achievement of specific annual and long-term strategic and corporate goals and the realization of increased stockholder value.
-In 2011, approximately 85% of our CEO's and 71% of our other NEOs' target compensation consisted of at risk performance-based compensation in the form of an annual bonus and long-term equity incentives (stock options and PUs), as shown in the following graph.
+In 2011, approximately 85% of our CEO's and 71% of our other NEOs' target compensation of risk performance-based consisted at compensation in the form of an annual bonus and long-term equity incentives (stock options and PUs), as shown in the following graph.